solettaproject/soletta/doc/js-spec/oic.md

   readonly attribute OicResourceInit resource;
 };
 ```
+The ```queryOptions``` dictionary contains resource specific properties and values, usually described in the RAML definition of the resource.
+It comes from the query portion of the request URI.

 ### Error handling
 Errors are reported using ```OicError``` objects, which extend [Error](http://www.ecma-international.org/ecma-262/6.0/#sec-error-objects) with OIC specific information.